xea/hardened-gentoo-hardened/README.md

 ## Main principles

+### Isolation
-### Isolation: services running on the server should be exposed as little as possible.
+Services running on the server should be exposed as little as possible or not exposed at all when it's not necessary.

-### Mandatory constraints
+### Mandatory access control

 ### Performance

+### Simplicity

 ## Service installations